redox-os/book/src/porting-applications.md

 - `[package]` : Section for data types that manage the application package
 - `package.dependencies` : Data type to add tools, interpreters or "data files" recipes to be installed by the package manager or build system installer
 - `package.dependencies = ["runtime-dependency1",]` : Tool, interpreter or data recipe names (can be removed if the `package.dependencies` data type above is not present)
+- `[[optional-packages]]` : Section for optional package configuration
+- `optional-packages.name` : Data type with the name of the optional package option, for example: `recipe-name.option-name`
+- `optional-packages.files` : Data type with directories or file paths (`"/home/user"`, for example) to be included in the optional package, glob patterns are supported (`"/home/user/file*"`, for example)
+- `optional-packages.dependencies` : Data type with the optional package option dependencies in the same recipe

 ### Quick Recipe Template